rmontanana/semcode/docs/TECHNICAL_OVERVIEW.md

    - If grammars are missing, falls back to whole-file chunks.
    - Hooks into `code2prompt` when available for heuristic refinement.
 3. **Embedding** (`EmbeddingProviderFactory`)
 - Uses LangChain to instantiate an embedding client.
+- Supports OpenAI/LM Studio (OpenAI-compatible) as well as local llama.cpp embeddings.
-   - Defaults to OpenAI embeddings (e.g., `text-embedding-3-large`) and trawls context7-managed credentials.
+- Defaults to OpenAI embeddings (e.g., `text-embedding-3-large`) and trawls context7-managed credentials when available.
    - Provider can be switched via settings (Cohere, Jina, HuggingFace).
 4. **Vector storage** (`MilvusVectorStore`)
    - Connects to Milvus / Zilliz Cloud via PyMilvus.